-“It sounds counterintuitive, but we wanted to lower time in app and see an increase in usage,” Wachholz wrote.
+“It sounds counterintuitive, but we wanted to lower time in app and see an increase in usage,” Wachholz said.
 “Up-front investment in the app on the part of a new user was high (i.e. a barrier to entry).
 Our goal was to make it super efficient on first sign-in, so [users] spent less time in the app, but the value was significantly higher.”

 Results confirmed what Designing4UX hypothesized — users spent more time on the app when log-in time was reduced.
 It wasn’t a binary “yes” or “no,” more like an assessment of “good” versus “better.”

 This kind of outcome can be generated from an open-ended, Socratic questioning approach.
-During testing, users are typically given a script and asked to perform certain tasks.
+During user acceptance testing, users are typically given a script and asked to perform certain tasks.
 Observers might assess where they go in a flow, how much time they spend there and whether they select certain buttons or tabs.

-“The idea is to not create bias or direct the subject in a particular way,” Wachholz wrote.
+“The idea is to not create bias or direct the subject in a particular way,” Wachholz said.
 “I’ll ask participants to ‘think aloud’ or ‘vocalize their trains of thought’ when they are performing a task.
 This way, I get more information about what they are thinking, versus silence and movement on a screen.”

 Or, as Falkman put it: “Just saying, ‘Here’s where you are, and here’s where you want to finish,’ but not giving any instruction in terms of how to get there is ideal, because you want users to have their own struggles.
 Sometimes they’ll be like, ‘Well, should I click this button?’
 And my answer is, ‘What do you think will happen when you click that button?’”